of Aid Stations

 15% road / 85% trail

-Entries for 2019 will open at 1000 on Saturday June 23rd 2018.
-There will be 560 places for the event on open registration.
+Entries for 2020 will opened at 1000 on Saturday June 15th 2019.
+There will be 590 places for the event on open registration.
 Places are open on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
 There will be no waiting list for this race.

 Entry fee is £85.
 There are no additional card fees.